Updated: Aug 6, 2021

-We know many students have lost access to jobs on- and off-campus, putting their livelihoods at risk.
-We want to help you find access to money quickly.
+We know many students have lost access to jobs on- and off-campus due to social distancing restrictions, so we want to help you find access to money quickly.

-If you have lost a job or multiple jobs due to coronavirus, you are likely eligible for unemployment benefits and should file for them immediately.
+If you lost one or multiple jobs due to coronavirus, you are likely eligible for unemployment benefits and should file for them immediately.
 Unemployment benefits are provided at the state level.
 Find out how to apply for unemployment in Pennsylvania.
 When applying online or by phone (888-313-7284), it’s best to have the following information available:

 Home address and mailing address (if different)

 PIN - Personal Identification Number (optional) - If you have previously filed an unemployment claim (UC) using your previous PIN can prevent you from having to re-enter your information

 Direct deposit bank information (optional) - bank name, address, account, and routing number